leon4rd/test/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## Leather is great for sneaking around because it's made of hide.